qmat-geqs/qmat-geqs.github.io/events/qmat_seminars.md

 * * *

 QMat Seminars are courses intended to foster a better understanding of theoretical aspects of quantum sciences among physics students.
 All seminars are held at the _Institut de Physique_ in Strasbourg, and the proceedings are published in the _Strasbourg Students Physical Letters_.
-Please find the Seminars' schedule ([here](https://2spl.odoo.com/seminars)).
+Please find the [Seminars' schedule here](https://2spl.odoo.com/seminars).